Imperal Docs

 Center-overlay is the right layout when you want an immersive editing experience that expands over the main content area — for example, editing a note in a rich-text editor with the left sidebar still visible.
 The overlay opens on item selection and closes when the user navigates back to the list.

 This layout is a specialization of Layout 1.
-The difference is that the editor call goes through the center-overlay routing rule, opening the full-width center overlay instead of mounting the editor in a right-column slot.
+The difference is that the center panel is declared with center_overlay=True, so opening it expands a full-width center overlay instead of mounting the editor in a right-column slot.

 The decorator